hoyack/Documentation/CONTRIBUTING.md

 ### Introduction

 This style guide acts as the official guide to follow in your projects and commits.
-GrapeID evaluators will use this guide to complete _code reviews_ of any work pushed to our repositories.
+Carbon0 evaluators will use this guide to complete _code reviews_ of any work pushed to our repositories.
 There are many opinions on the "ideal" style in the world of development.
 Therefore, in order to reduce the confusion on what style engineers should follow during the course of their work, we urge all contibutors to refer to this style guide before committing their code.

 Commit messages should: